 - Generally, overnight oats are eaten cold, but if you have extra time in the morning, you can heat these up in the microwave or stove for a cozy treat!

-- For some added protein, I like to add a scoop of a plant-based protein powder to the oat mixture.
+- For some added protein, I like to add a scoop of a dairy free protein powder to the oat mixture.
 This will also make the mixture a bit thicker and will help keep your blood sugar balanced throughout the morning.

 Lastly, if you want these oats to be extra nut buttery, you can add in some peanut or almond butter (or peanut butter powder) straight to the oat mixture before it goes in the fridge.
 Either way, it’s a recipe that will be enjoyed by both kids and adults!